 After 10 years running The Indiana Appraisal Group, I decided that we wanted to get back to basics and reestablish the respect the appraisal community once held within the mortgage industry.
 With this concept in mind, AppraiserVendor was born and we set out on a mission to redefine what we thought appraisal management should be; exceptional service through the strength of partnerships, with both the lenders and most importantly, the appraisers.

-10 years later, when many have failed, we are still here, stronger and better than ever before.
+Over a decade later, when many have failed, we are still here, stronger and better than ever before.
 Our approach to appraisal management has not only earned us favor with the appraisal community, but with the lenders we service as well.
 Our commitment to our partners is unwavering and we are dedicated to leading by example with the common goal to Redefine Appraisal Management.